 While my degree itself was mostly a waste of time and money, going to university did change my life in one important way – I received internet access for the first time.

-Throughout the four years I spent at university studying and the three more years I continued to go to campus to work casual jobs, I spent time working on my various websites.
+Throughout the four years I spent at university studying and the three more years I continued to go to campus to work part-time jobs, I worked on my various websites in my spare hours.

 Slowly but surely by combining casual job income and money I started making from a website selling Magic: The Gathering game cards, I earned enough to move out of my mother’s house and became an independent young man.

 While that was a positive step forward, I never really made much more money than I needed to live.
 Rent and food ate away at most of my income, and the rest I squirrelled away in a savings account with my bank.

 The years after graduating from university were especially difficult.
 My friends had gone on after graduation to take full-time jobs as financial managers or engineers or computer programmers, earning $50,000+ a year salaries.